-An innovative public private partnership facilitated by IFC in the mountain kingdom of Lesotho has transformed its health care system with the opening in 2011 of a 425-bed hospital that will help the tiny country treat tens of thousands of patients a year and has demonstrated much higher level of service and results on patient health, while remaining part of the public health system and offering care to all.
+Thanks to an innovative public private partnership facilitated by IFC, the mountain kingdom of Lesotho has transformed its health care system with the opening of a newly-built, 425-bed hospital that will help the tiny country treat tens of thousands of patients a year, bring down maternal mortality rates, and contain the spread of HIV.

-The Queen 'Mamohato Memorial Hospital in the country’s capital, Maseru is a world-class facility and the centerpiece of a new health system that includes three new filter clinics.
-The new public hospital features eight operating rooms, a maternity wing including a 40-bed nursery, a 10-bed adult Intensive Care Unit, an ophthalmology unit and, most importantly, a well-trained, privately-managed cadre of health care professionals.
+The new public hospital features eight operating rooms, a maternity wing including a 40-bed nursery, a 10-bed adult Intensive Care Unit, an opthomology unit and, most importantly, a well-trained, privately-managed cadre of health care professionals.